vg-json-data/sm-json-data/strats.md

 A `comeInStutterShinecharging` entrance condition indicates that Samus must run into the room with SpeedBooster equipped, with a stutter immediately before the transition.
 This is used when entering a water room in order to obtain a shinecharge in a shorter amount of space than would otherwise be possible.
 It has the following property:
 - _minTiles_: The minimum amount of effective runway tiles in other room needed for this strat.

-A `comeInStutterShinecharging` condition must match with a `leaveWithRunway` condition on the other side of the door, which must have an "air" environment.
+A `comeInStutterShinecharging` condition must match with a `leaveWithRunway` condition on the other side of the door, which must have an "air" environment and an effective length of at least `minTiles`.
 A match comes with the following implicit requirements for actions to be performed in the previous room:
 - The tech `canStutterWaterShineCharge`, which includes a requirement for the `SpeedBooster` item.
 - If the previous room is heated, then heat frame requirements are included based on `minTiles`, in the same way as for a `comeInRunning` requirement.